gracetownland/OER-AI/Docs/DEPLOYMENT_GUIDE.md

   - Security groups allow Lambda to access RDS
   - Database credentials are correct in Secrets Manager

-**Issue: Bedrock model access denied**
-- Solution: Ensure you've enabled the required models in Bedrock console for your region

 **Issue: CORS errors in browser**
 - Solution: Verify that the API Gateway CORS configuration includes your Amplify domain